doncharles005/BelizeandSVGclimateinsurance/README.md

 The file Belizefloodpayout.m computes the excess rain policy payout for Belize.
 The file SVGfloodpayout.m computes the excess rain policy payout for SVG.

+The file Belizedroughtpayout.m computes the deficit rain policy payout for Belize.

+This code was run in Matlab 2021a.